ibm-cloud-docs/vpc/suspend-billing.md

 # Suspend billing for VPC
 {: #suspend-billing}

-When you power off an instance, you don't accrue costs for certain compute resources.
+When you stop a virtual server instance by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you don't accrue costs for certain compute resources.
 Billing stops automatically when you stop the instance.
 The suspend billing feature helps you reduce cost and prevents you from having to re-create an instance when you need its resources again.

-In situations where you want to scale your infrastructure up and down in response to workload needs, you can use the suspend billing feature as a faster alternative to creating and deleting instances.
+In situations where you want to scale your infrastructure up and down in response to workload needs, you can stop an instance  (and suspend billing) as a faster alternative to creating and deleting instances.
 {:tip}

 ## Billing details